Jump to the content

 We will inform you about the Selection Committee’s decision via email in the days following the meeting.

 There is no standard duration for scouting activities; it depends on the granted permissions to recommend fellows and when they are used.
 Scouts can identify up to three potential research fellows abroad and recommend them for a Humboldt Research Fellowship.
-Ideally, scouts will use their permission to recommend a fellow once a year; in agreement with the Foundation, flexibility is possible.
-When a scout has been selected, he*she will be asked to provide the Foundation with information on the relevant plans at an early stage so that the budgetary resources can be made available.
+Ideally, scouts will use their permission to recommend a fellow once a year; the corresponding deadlines can be found in the Guidelines on the Recommendation Procedure.
+In agreement with the Foundation, flexibility is possible.
 The appointment as a scout ends when the final research fellow’s fellowship and the respective ex-post evaluation have been completed.
 Another application for further permissions to recommend fellows may then be submitted.

 Documents are usually reviewed within two weeks and the grant documents are then issued within a further two weeks.
 When planning a research stay in Germany or the beginning of sponsorship, researchers from countries subject to visa requirements must take into account the duration of the respective visa process.